luis-ca/ssm/README.md

 ### Persistence

 SSM does not worry about persistence.
-It does allow the user to specify an instance property to store the State in, either as a symbol (default) or as an integer.
+It does allow the user to specify an instance property to store the State in, either as a string (default) or as an integer.
 This can then be persisted.
 SSM will recover state based on this property.

-### Integrating with Rails (ActiveRecord)
+#### Integrating with Rails and ActiveRecord

-On your config/environment.rb file:
+In your config/environment.rb file:

-    config.gem 'spoonsix-ssm', :lib => 'ssm', :version => '>= 0.1.7', :source => 'http://gems.github.com'
+    config.gem 'spoonsix-ssm', :lib => 'ssm', :version => '>= 0.1.8', :source => 'http://gems.github.com'

 Then run: